 Supraventricular Tachycardia (SVT)

-Supraventricular Tachycardia is a category rather than specific rhythm.
+Supraventricular Tachycardia (SVT) is a category rather than a specific rhythm.
 SVTs are tachycardic rhythms which originate above the ventricles.

-EKG monitor simulation of Supraventricular Tachycardia with a rate of 190bpm.
+Example EKG monitor capture of a Supraventricular Tachycardia (SVT) with a heart rate of 190bpm.

-Supra in Supraventricular Tachycardia is Latin for above and references the origin of the electrical signal "above the ventricles."
-Tachycardia applies to any rhythm with a Heart Rate (HR) of 100 or more.
-As a category, Supraventricular Tachycardia technically includes such rhythms as Sinus Tachycardia and Junctional Tachycardia.
-Both of those examples are tachycardic rhythms with origins above (superior to) the ventricles (Sinus and Junctional origins, respectively.)
+The Supra in Supraventricular Tachycardia is Latin for above and references the origin of the electrical signal above the ventricles.
+Tachycardia is any rhythm with a Heart Rate (HR) of 100bpm or more.
+It is important to note that SVT is not a specific cardiac rhythm, it is a category that includes all tachycardic rhythms that originate above the ventricles.

 💬

 The origin of an electrical signal is marked by the first feature of the repeating complex on an EKG.
-In order to recognize this, QRS complexes must be spaced far enough apart to expose details between them.
-As the HR increases waves become overlapping, sometimes making it impossible to determine specifics.
+In order to recognize this, QRST complexes must be spaced far enough apart to expose details between them.
+As the HR increases, waves become overlapping, sometimes making it impossible to determine specifics.

 ⚕️